zuozhenggh/learning-library/oci-library/developer-adoption/labs/mushop/observability/monitoring.md

 Good news!
 You already installed Prometheus/Grafana as part of the umbrella chart during setup.
 Now let's revisit the charts and connect to some Grafana dashboards!

-1. Go back to your Cloud Shel by clicking on the Cloud Shell icon in the Console header.
+1. Go back to your Cloud Shell by clicking on the Cloud Shell icon in the Console header.
 Note that the OCI CLI running in the Cloud Shell will execute commands against the region selected in the Console's Region selection menu when the Cloud Shell was started.

   ![CloudShell](images/cloudshell-1.png " ")